centreon/centreon-collect/tests/README.md

 - [x] **BSCSSG2**: Start/Stop 10 times broker with 300ms interval and no coredump
 - [x] **BSCSSG3**: Start-Stop one instance of broker and no coredump
 - [x] **BSCSSG4**: Start/Stop 10 times broker with 1sec interval and no coredump
+- [x] **BSCSSGA1**: Start-Stop two instances of broker.
+The connection is made by bbdo_client/bbdo_server with grpc transport protocol.
+An authorization token is added on the server.
+Error messages are raised.
+- [x] **BSCSSGA2**: Start-Stop two instances of broker.
+The connection is made by bbdo_client/bbdo_server with grpc transport protocol.
+An authorization token is added on the server and also on the client.
+All looks ok.
 - [x] **BSCSSK1**: Start-Stop two instances of broker, server configured with grpc and client with tcp.
 No connectrion established and error raised on client side.
 - [x] **BSCSSK2**: Start-Stop two instances of broker, server configured with tcp and client with grpc.
 No connectrion established and error raised on client side.
+- [x] **BSCSSP1**: Start-Stop two instances of broker and no coredump.
+The server contains a listen address
 - [x] **BSCSST1**: Start-Stop two instances of broker and no coredump.
 Encryption is enabled on client side.
 - [x] **BSCSST2**: Start-Stop two instances of broker and no coredump.
 Encryption is enabled on client side.
 - [x] **BSCSSTG1**: Start-Stop two instances of broker.
 The connection is made by bbdo_client/bbdo_server with encryption enabled.
 This is not sufficient, then an error is raised.